 “Letting the world go by isn’t going to get you anywhere.” –Tyler Fraser

 He was a quiet kid growing up, with a close-knit group of friends and a love for aviation.
 Some kids grow up wanting to be a doctor or a lawyer, but Tyler’s dream was to become a pilot.
-Obsessed with airplanes, he flew flight simulators, played warplane computer games, and aspired to also be
+Obsessed with airplanes, he flew flight simulators, played warplane computer games, and aspired to be an astronaut or an architect.

 “What it really came down to, at the end of the day, was cutting edge technology and design,” said Tyler.
 “My career now embodies everything I love most.”